Marimo

-Marimo (also known as Cladophora ball, moss ball, moss ball pet, or lake ball) is a rare growth form of Aegagropila linnaei (a species of filamentous green algae) in which the algae grow into large green balls with a velvety appearance.
+Marimo (also known as Cladophora ball, moss ball, moss ball pet, or lake ball) is a rare growth form of Aegagropila brownii (a species of filamentous green algae) in which the algae grow into large green balls with a velvety appearance.

 The species can be found in a number of lakes and rivers in Japan and Northern Europe.
 Colonies of marimo balls are known to form in Japan and Iceland, but their population has been declining.

 Classification and name

 Marimo were first described in the 1820s by Anton E. Sauter, found in Lake Zell, Austria.
 The genus Aegagropila was established by Friedrich T. Kützing (1843) with A. linnaei as the type species based on its formation of spherical aggregations, but all the Aegagropila species were transferred to subgenus Aegagropila of the genus Cladophora later by the same author (Kützing 1849).
 Subsequently, A. linnaei was placed in the genus Cladophora in the Cladophorales and was renamed Cladophora aegagropila (L.) Rabenhorst and Cl. sauteri (Nees ex Kütz.)
 Kütz.
 Extensive DNA research in 2002 returned the name to Aegagropila linnaei.
 The presence of chitin in the cell walls makes it distinct from the genus Cladophora.